DeyunYinWIPO/Machine-learning/README.md

 # Machine-learning
-This is code for machine-learning based innovation predication
+This is code for predicating innovation performance index based on machine-learning algorithms

+Input  data:

+Output: